Marvel Avengers Alliance

-Marvel Avengers Alliance was a turn-based social-network game developed by American studio Offbeat Creations and published by Playdom on March 1, 2012.
-It is based on characters and storylines published by Marvel Comics, and written by Alex Irvine.
+Marvel Avengers Alliance was a 2012 turn-based social-network game developed by American studio Offbeat Creations and published by Playdom.
+It is based on characters and storylines published by Marvel Comics.
 The game was available as an Adobe Flash application via the social-networking website Facebook.
-It launched in Facebook at March 1, 2012.
-It was initially released as promotion for the 2012 Marvel Studios crossover film The Avengers.
-It won the award for Best Social Game on the G4tv.com Video Game Awards 2012.
+It launched in Facebook on March 1, 2012.
+It was initially released as promotion for the 2012 Marvel Studios film The Avengers.

-It was made available on iOS and Android devices on 13 June 2013.
-The servers running on Playdom's website were announced to be discontinued, but the game continued to be available via Facebook.
-Disney shut down the game on September 30, 2016.
+It was made available on iOS and Android devices on June 13, 2013.
+The game was shut on September 30, 2016.

 Gameplay

-Players take control of an agent of S.H.I.E.L.D. and can fully customize the agent by gaining experience, leveling up, and equipping their agents with various weapons and uniforms obtained within the game.
-The player can also team up with two out of the current 166 available Marvel heroes in the game, each with their unique skills and abilities.
-While some heroes are locked and can only be recruited on some occasions, most of them are available for general recruitment, and can be bought with 'Command Points', one of the currency that appears in the game.
+Players control an agent of S.H.I.E.L.D. and can customize the agent by gaining experience, leveling up, and equipping their agents with weapons and uniforms obtained within the game.
+The player can team up with two of 166 Marvel heroes in the game, each with their unique skills and abilities.
+While some heroes are locked and can only be recruited on some occasions, most of them are available for general recruitment, and can be bought with "Command Points", one of the currencies that appears in the game.

-Gameplay itself consists of turn-based fights that pit the player's agent and heroes against one or more waves of three or fewer enemies, with each character having unique attacks.
-There are six character classes: blaster, bruiser, scrapper, infiltrator, tactician and generalist.
+Gameplay consists of turn-based fights that pit the player's agent and heroes against one or more waves of three or fewer enemies, with each character having unique attacks.
+There are six character classes: Blaster, Bruiser, Scrapper, Infiltrator, Tactician and Generalist.
 The first five classes have a specific strength and a specific weakness to one of the other classes, in a rock-paper-scissors style.
-Blasters have guaranteed critical hits against bruisers and ignore their defense stats.
-Bruisers increase their statistics when they attack or are attacked by scrappers.
-Scrappers have a second automatic attack (follow-up attack) against infiltrators.
-Infiltrators gain the ability to counter enemies' attacks after attacking or being attacked by tacticians, while the latter gain an extra turn when they attack or are attacked by blasters.
-The generalist class has no special strengths or weaknesses against other classes.
-Some playable heroes can switch classes during the game, and a character class may be changed with alternate costumes.
+Blasters have guaranteed critical hits against Bruisers and ignore their defense stats.
+Bruisers increase their statistics when they attack or are attacked by Scrappers.
+Scrappers have a second automatic attack (follow-up attack) against Infiltrators.
+Infiltrators gain the ability to counter enemies' attacks after attacking or being attacked by Tacticians, while the latter gain an extra turn when they attack or are attacked by Blasters.
+The Generalist class has no special strengths or weaknesses against other classes.
+Some playable heroes can switch classes during the game, and a character's class may be changed with alternate costumes.
 The player has access to uniforms of all the classes.